magnified-joy/magnifiedjoy.com/engagement/_posts/2015-07-18-chicago-il-wedding-photographer-lincoln-park-summer-engagement-rachel-dan.markdown

 title: Chicago, IL Wedding Photographer | Lincoln Park Summer Engagement | Rachel + Dan
 label: Rachel + Dan
 thumbnail: http://images.magnifiedjoy.com/Blog/Engagement/2015/Rachel_Dan_Engagement/002_Chicago_Wedding_Photographer_Lincoln_Park_Summer_Engagement_Rachel_Dan.jpg
-description: Rachel + Dan absolutely love living in the city of Chicago, one of their favorite activity to do together is to have a picnic.
+description: So much fun and laughter with Rachel + Dan in Chicago!
+Rachel + Dan absolutely love living in the city.
+Some of their favorite activities to do together is to go on walks and have picnics in Lincoln Park.
+So what better way to capture their love and everyday adventures than by grabbing their favorite donuts and wine, a picnic blanket and umbrella, and hitting the park!
 keywords: picnic, engagement, chicago wedding photographer, lincoln park engagement photos, best chicago wedding photographer, unique chicago wedding photographer, picnic engagement
 ---
 So much fun and laughter with Rachel + Dan in Chicago!
-Rachel + Dan absolutely love living in the city, one of their favorite activity to do together is to have a picnic in Lincoln Park.
+Rachel + Dan absolutely love living in the city.
+Some of their favorite activities to do together is to go on walks and have picnics in Lincoln Park.
+So what better way to capture their love and everyday adventures than by grabbing their favorite donuts and wine, a picnic blanket and umbrella, and hitting the park!

 ![001_Chicago_Wedding_Photographer_Lincoln_Park_Summer_Engagement_Rachel_Dan](http://images.magnifiedjoy.com/Blog/Engagement/2015/Rachel_Dan_Engagement/001_Chicago_Wedding_Photographer_Lincoln_Park_Summer_Engagement_Rachel_Dan.jpg)